 The “One Skate Dance” – For Getting Started in Skate Skiing [Video Tutorial]

-It helps skiers discover the beautiful rhythms of One Skate, learn how to effectively power their leg push with their body weight, and gives them a highly accurate drill for developing better balance on their glide ski.
+It helps skiers discover the beautiful rhythms of One Skate and learn how to effectively power their leg push with their body weight.

 Skate Skiing is Hard!